Elvis Presley: Marriage breakdown and Aloha from Hawaii

-At a midnight show the same month, four men rushed onto the stage in an apparent attack.
-Security men came to Presley's defense, and he ejected one invader from the stage himself.
-Following the show, he became obsessed with the idea that the men had been sent by Mike Stone to kill him.
-Though they were shown to have been only overexuberant fans, he raged, "There's too much pain in me ...
+At a midnight show that same month, four men rushed onto the stage in an apparent attack.
+Security personnel came to Presley's defense, and he ejected one invader from the stage himself.
+After the show, Presley became obsessed with the idea that the men had been sent by Mike Stone (Priscilla's karate instructor) to kill him.
+Though they were shown to have been only overexuberant fans, Presley raged, "There's too much pain in me ...
 Stone [must] die."
 His outbursts continued with such intensity that a physician was unable to calm him, despite administering large doses of medication.
 After another two full days of raging, Red West, his friend and bodyguard, felt compelled to get a price for a contract killing and was relieved when Presley decided, "Aw hell, let's just leave it for now.
 Maybe it's a bit heavy."

+In June, the press announced that Priscilla sued to set aside the default divorce settlement.